abdoalsir/abdoalsir/README.md

 ## What I'm Working on Now 🎯

-- Building my first website project, inspired by a model design to enhance my organization’s online presence.
+- Maintaiong SCSD's website, inspired by a model design to enhance my organization’s online presence.
-- Drafting a research proposal on trauma surgeons' preparedness for mass casualty incidents.
+- Developing a monitoring and evaluation system for SUMSA with an app for all evaluation related tasks
 - Exploring ways to integrate medicine and technology, from telemedicine platforms to health informatics.